Asian Wrestling C'ship: Maiden gold medals for seasoned Vinesh and teen sensation Anshu | Sports-Games

 Up against Altantsetseg, she was leading 9-1 when the referee awarded a 'victory by caution' to the Indian.
 The Mongolian was cautioned thrice.

-Also reaching the final was Sakshi Malik, who is competing in 65kg, having missed her claim in her pet 62kg category.

-Competing much better than she was in the trials, the Rio Games bronze medallist won her first two bouts by technical superiority and was leading 3-0 against Hanbit Lee when the Korean suffered a knee injury and opted out of the contest.
+Competing much better than she was in the recent trials and competitions, the Rio Games bronze medallist Sakshi won her first two bouts by technical superiority and was leading 3-0 against Hanbit Lee when the Korean suffered a knee injury and opted out of the contest.

+She began aggressively in the final against Mongolia's Bolortungalag Zorigt but was pinned on a counter move.

-Also doing well was Divya Kakran, who is competing in the 72kg category.
-She stunned reigning Asian Champion Zhamila Bakbergenova from Kazakhstan 8-5 en route the third round.
+Also doing well was Divya, who competed in the 72kg category.
+She stunned reigning Asian Champion Zhamila Bakbergenova from Kazakhstan 8-5 en route the final.

+She won the final by pinning Korea's Sujin Park to be only the second Indian after Sarita Mor to win two gold medals at this meet.
+She had won gold in 68kg in the 2020 edition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)